DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 305: "Oh she's ![devicatAww](https://static-cdn.jtvnw.net/emoticons/v2/306361532/default/light/1.0 "devicatAww") up by the elbw!" -DeviCat (26-Oct-21)
 * 306: "Forgive me, but there are no bits and bobs showing." -DeviCat (27-Oct-21)
 * 307: "Who needs sleep… I only need cute!" -Loroshy (27-Oct-21)
+* 308: "Candi is here to chew butt and kick gum, and she's all out of gum" -Outfrost (30-Oct-21)

 There may be quotes newer than these that have yet to be collected.